boecker-lab/docs.sirius.github.io/docs/_pages/gui.md

 search is performed.
 COSMIC scores for a feature are shown in the feature list on the left.

 Click [here](https://bio.informatik.uni-jena.de/software/cosmic/) to visit the COSMIC release page.

-### Predicting Compound classes with the CANOPUS tool  (5)

-CANOPUS predicts [ClassyFire](http://classyfire.wishartlab.com/) compound classes from the molecular fingerprint.
-Class prediction is done without using any structure database.
-Thus, classes are predicted for all features for which the fragmentation tree contains at least three fragments, including features that have no structure candidate in the database.
-There are no parameters to set.
-Similar to molecular fingerprints, compound classes are predicted for each molecular formula separately.

-In the [ClassyFire](http://classyfire.wishartlab.com/) ontology, every compound belongs to multiple compound classes.
-A compound class describes a structural pattern.
-For example, a *dipeptide* is also an *amino acid* (because it ** contains** an amino acid substructure), as well as a *carboxylic acid* (for the same reason).
-A glycosylated amino acid might belong to both compound classes: *amino acids* and *hexoses*.
-Different from how compound classes are often described in chemistry textbooks, ClassyFire compound classes do **not** describe the biosynthetic origin.
-For example, a *phytosteroid might* be classified as *bile acids* in Classyfire, because both class of compounds share the same backbone, although they are involved in different biochemical pathways.

-Click [here](https://bio.informatik.uni-jena.de/software/canopus/) to visit the CANOPUS release page.

 ## Visualization of the results